akkadotnet/Akka.Persistence.Sql/docs/articles/configuration.md

 ## `delete-compatibility-mode`

-specifies to perform deletes in a way that is compatible with Akka.Persistence.Sql.Common.
+specifies to perform deletes in a way that is compatible with `Akka.Persistence.Sql.Common`.
 This will use a journal metadata table

-## `use-clone-connection`
-is a bit of a hack.
-Currently Linq2Db has a performance penalty for custom mapping schemas.
-Cloning the connection is faster but may not work for all scenarios.

-tl;dr - If a password or similar is in the connection string, leave `use-clone-connection` set to `false`.
-If you don't have a password or similar, run some tests with it set to `true`.
-You'll see improved write and read performance.

 # Batching options